jobtriage/website/README.md

 ## Motivation

-The purpose of this website is to provide information and guidance to our users about our core product.
-We want to keep it separate from our web app to have more flexibility and to keep our web app more focused.
+The purpose of this website is to provide information and guidance to the users about the core product.
+We want to keep it separate from the web app to have more flexibility and to keep our web app more focused.

 ## Tech Stack